keesschollaart81/case.schollaart.net/_posts/2016-03-10-office365-migration-using-c-sharp.md

 There's also no example project on how to do advanced migration scenario's and how to use the Api's yourself.

 ## Migration using C\#
-All the things the PowerShell scripts do, we can do ourselfs using .NET.
+All the things the PowerShell scripts do, we can do yourself using .NET.
 I created a [Proof Of Concept C# Console Application](https://github.com/keesschollaart81/MigrationApiDemo) doing:

 1 Create and upload some test-files to Azure Blob Storage